MC-U-Team/Enhanced-Anvil/README.md

 ![Discord](https://img.shields.io/discord/297104769649213441?label=Discord)
 ](https://discordapp.com/invite/QXbWS36)

-### This mod adds three new backpacks to the game which enhance your gaming experience.
+### This mod adds a new anvil to the game that remove some enchantment restrictions but is still not overpowered.

 - Download on [curseforge](https://www.curseforge.com/minecraft/mc-mods/enhanced-anvil).
 - Find more information on our [website](https://u-team.info/mods/enhancedanvil).